lucisgit/php-panopto-api/README.md

 // Get AuthenticationInfo instance for using in calls.
 $auth = $panoptoclient->getAuthenticationInfo();

-// Get RemoteRecorderManagement webservice instance.
+// For example, get RemoteRecorderManagement webservice instance for
+// accessing its methods.
 $rrmclient = $panoptoclient->RemoteRecorderManagement();

 // Let's list recorders for this simple example.
 According to API docs we need